-Electrical discharge CNC machines produces a series of controlled sparks or recurring electrical discharges producing temperatures up to 21,000 degrees Fahrenheit to reshape materials.
+Electrical discharge CNC machines produce a series of controlled sparks or recurring electrical discharges producing temperatures up to 21,000 degrees Fahrenheit to reshape materials.

 Based on the G code, the computer instructs the amount of electrical discharge that must be produced by the electrodes.